Libyan guards accused of sexually assaulting minors | Law-Order

 She and four other Somali teenagers undergoing similar abuses are pleading to be released from the Shara al-Zawiya detention center.
 It is one of a network of centers run by Libya's Department for Combating Illegal Immigration, or DCIM, which is supported by the European Union in its campaign to build Libya into a bulwark against mainly African migrants crossing the Mediterranean Sea.
 “While it is not the first time I suffer from sexual attacks, this is more painful as it was by the people who should protect us,” the 17-year-old said, speaking to The Associated Press by a smuggled mobile phone.
 “You have to offer something in return to go to the bathroom, to call family or to avoid beating,” she said.
 “It's like we are being held by traffickers.”
 The Associated Press does not identify victims of sexual assault, and the young woman also asked not to be named, fearing reprisals.

 Smugglers and traffickers in Libya — many of them members of militias — have long been notorious for brutalizing migrants.
-But rights groups and U.N. agencies say abuse also takes place in the official DCIM-run facilities.
-"Sexual violence and exploitation are rife in several detention centers (for migrants) across the country," said Tarik Lamloum, a Libyan activist working with the Belaady Organization for Human Rights.
+But rights groups and UN agencies say abuse also takes place in the official DCIM-run facilities.
+“Sexual violence and exploitation are rife in several detention centers (for migrants) across the country,” said Tarik Lamloum, a Libyan activist working with the Belaady Organisation for Human Rights.

 The group of teens are the only migrants being kept at Shara al-Zawiya, a facility where usually migrants stay only short periods for processing.
 Human rights organizations say they have been trying to secure their release for weeks.